-Annex 9 of the Access Contract gives the possibility to one or more BRP's to "share" responsibility of the injection measured at an Access Point.
-This scheme is therefore only limited to Power Plants (Power Generating Modules or Power Park Modules) connected to the Elia grid (and this regardless of the physics behind the Access Point).
+Annex 9 of the Access Contract gives the possibility to one or more BRPs to "share" responsibility of the injection measured at an Access Point.
+This scheme is therefore only limited to Access Points that are injection points.
+In other words this scheme is limited to Power Plants (Power Generating Modules or Power Park Modules) connected to the Elia grid.

-A "BRP ${lead}$ " (who is also going to be the signatory of the OPA and SA contracts) is nominated by signature of the Annex, and all other BRP's are "BRP ${share}$ ".
+A "BRPlead" (who is also going to be the signatory of the OPA and SA contracts) is nominated by signature of the Annex, and all other BRPs are "BRPshare".